SaadMukhtar/infrasync/CONTRIBUTING.md

 ### 1. **Open an Issue**

 - Found a bug?
 Have a feature request?
-[Open an issue](https://github.com/SaadMukhtar/infrasync/issues).
+Please [open an issue](https://github.com/SaadMukhtar/infrasync/issues) before starting work.
-- Please search existing issues before creating a new one.
+- Every feature or fix should ideally begin with an issue—this helps track discussion and connect your work to the roadmap.
-- Use clear, descriptive titles and provide as much context as possible.
+- You can later link your PR to the issue with `Closes #123` in the description.

 ### 2. **Fork & Clone**